 Average revenue per unit or ARPU is an important ecommerce and inventory management KPI that measures how much you’re earning on average from selling one unit of inventory.
 Commonly used in subscription-based businesses, it’s also an indicator of how much revenue you’re generating from each subscriber or user.

-ARPU is mostly used in the media and streaming industry as well as by phone carriers, internet service providers, and software-as-a-service companies.
+ARPU is mostly used in the media and streaming industry as well as by phone couriers, internet service providers, and software-as-a-service companies.
 In the ecommerce context, it can also be used for subscription box services and membership-based ecommerce businesses.
 So while it’s an important metric for managing inventory, it’s also useful for calculating performance when individual product sales can’t be measured.

 Why is calculating average revenue per unit a necessity?

 Whether you’re a regular ecommerce brand or a subscription box service, there are many reasons to calculate your average revenue per unit.
 While these benefits are unique, they ultimately contribute to better profitability and increased revenue.